-Your doctor can likely diagnose olecranon bursitis from a medical history and physical exam.
-If the swelling is the result of an injury, X-rays may be necessary to determine whether the elbow is fractured.
-If your doctor is concerned about an infection in your elbow, he or she may drain fluid from the elbow with a needle and have the fluid tested by a lab.
+Your doctor will ask about your medical history and do a physical exam.
+If the swelling is from an injury, X-rays may help see if the elbow is broken.
+If your doctor is concerned about an infection in your elbow, the doctor may test fluid drained from the elbow with a needle.

 How can you care for yourself at home?